sc-dyer/SUPER_TG/README.md

 **Welcome to SUPER_TG!**

-This program was created by Sabastien Dyer on 2019/07/17 If you have any questions or comments please email me at sabastien.dyer@carleton.ca The latest version of this program and other programs I develop will be available at www.scdyer.com/software This has only been designed to work on UNIX based systems.
+This program was created by Sabastien C. Dyer on 2019/07/17 If you have any questions or comments please email me at sabastien.dyer@carleton.ca The latest version of this program and other programs I develop will be available at www.scdyer.com/software and https://github.com/sc-dyer/SUPER_TG
+This has only been designed to work on UNIX based systems.